NILBOGtheSavior/poker-equity-nn/README.md

-# Poker AI Win Probability Predictor
+# Poker Equity Neural Network

 The goal of this project is to build a neural network to estimate poker equity.